 \section{Abstract}

-We consider the fixed-budget best arm identification problem with Normal rewards.
-In this problem, the forecaster is given $K$ arms (treatments) and $T$ time steps.
-The forecaster attempts to find the best arm in terms of the largest mean via an adaptive experiment conducted with an algorithm.
-The performance of the algorithm is measured by the simple regret, or the quality of the estimated best arm.
-It is known that the frequentist simple regret can be exponentially small to $T$ for any fixed parameters, whereas the Bayesian simple regret is $\Theta(T^{-1})$ over a continuous prior distribution.
-This paper shows that Bayes optimal algorithm, which minimizes the Bayesian simple regret, does not have an exponential simple regret for some parameters.
-This finding contrasts with the many results indicating the asymptotic equivalence of Bayesian and frequentist algorithms in fixed sampling regimes.
-While the Bayes optimal algorithm is described in terms of a recursive equation that is virtually impossible to compute exactly, we pave the way to an analysis by introducing a key quantity that we call the expected Bellman improvement.
+We consider the fixed-budget best arm identification problem with Normal reward distributions.
+In this problem, the forecaster is given $K$ arms (or treatments) and $T$ time steps.
+The forecaster attempts to find the arm with the largest mean, via an adaptive experiment conducted using an algorithm.
+The algorithm's performance is measured by the simple regret, that is, the quality of the estimated best arm.
+The frequentist simple regret can be exponentially small to $T$, whereas the Bayesian simple regret is polynomially small to $T$.
+This paper demonstrates that the Bayes optimal algorithm, which minimizes the Bayesian simple regret, does not produce an exponential simple regret for some parameters, a finding that contrasts with the many results indicating the asymptotic equivalence of Bayesian and frequentist algorithms in the context of fixed sampling regimes.
+While the Bayes optimal algorithm is described in terms of a recursive equation that is virtually impossible to compute exactly, we establish the foundations for further analysis by introducing a key quantity that we call the expected Bellman improvement.